webondevices/webondevices/content/posts/20-04-2018/index.md

 }
 ```

-Notice how in the "000" scenario the moveForward function is called with 0 passed in to move the motors forward with the speed of 0, which will essentially stop the car.
+Notice how in the "000" scenario the moveForward function is called with 0 passed in to move the motors forward with the speed of 0, which essentially means: stop the car.

 The complete code combined with the previously discussed motor drive logic can be found here on Github:
 [https://github.com/webondevices/example-projects/tree/master/car-line-follow](https://github.com/webondevices/example-projects/tree/master/car-line-follow)

 ### Future improvements

-Some people complain that with this very basic logic the car goes along with jittery a back and forth steering movement.
-This happens even when the car is expected to straight along a straight line.
+Some complain that with this very basic logic the car goes along with a jittery back and forth steering movement.
+This happens even when the car is expected to go along a perfectly straight line.

-To improve this issue you could invest into a line follow sensor that has 5 ore more sensors. with this you could change the amount of steering depending on how far out the line is from the center.
+To improve this issue you could invest into a line follow sensor that has 5 ore more sensors. with this you could change the angle of steering depending on how far out the line is from the center.

-The best way to fix the application logic would be to make the car work with angles and curves.
-This would mean the car would start turning into a curve when the line is off center and it would decrease the angle of the curve until the line is back in the middle.
+However, the best way to improve the application logic would be to make the car work with angles and curves.
+This would mean the car would start turning into a curve when the line is off center and it would increase the angle of the curve until the line is back in the middle.
 With this improved logic the car would carry on going along a curve after the line is back in the middle.

 If you manage to improve the steering logic, I will publish your solution on Web on Devices!